IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 At the time of writing, these were the latest Gems.
 You can check rubygems.org for any newer versions:

 * <a href="https://rubygems.org/search?query=test-kitchen" target="_blank">test-kitchen</a> - Provides a test-harness to execute infrastructure code.
+* <a href="https://rubygems.org/search?query=serverspec" target="_blank">serverspec</a> - Serverspec tests the intended state of machines by SSH'ing to the machines.
+This is the assertion library.
 * <a href="https://rubygems.org/search?query=kitchen-ansible" target="_blank">kitchen-ansible</a> - This tells test-kitchen how to integrate with Ansible playbooks.
 * <a href="https://rubygems.org/search?query=kitchen-vagrant" target="_blank">kitchen-vagrant</a> - This tells test-kitchen which environment to use and how to interact with it.
-It will automatically generate a Vagrantfile and then run Vagrant up to create the environment.
+It will automatically generate a Vagrantfile and then run `Vagrant up` to create the environment.
 It will then run the Ansible playbook inside this new virtual machine before the tests are run.
-* <a href="https://rubygems.org/search?query=serverspec" target="_blank">serverspec</a> - Serverspec tests the intended state of machines by SSH'ing to the machines.
-This is the assertion library.

 From terminal, run `bundle install --path vendor/bundle`